-The fledgling Similkameen Wineries Association currently represents eight out of the 11 local wineries.
-Its first region-wide planned event took place last year, a Fall Wine Festival organized to showcase the wineries and the wines of the appellation.
+The Similkameen Wineries Association currently represents nine out of the 16 local wineries.
+Its first region-wide planned event was a Fall Wine Festival organized to showcase the wineries and the wines of the appellation.
 The association's first Spring Wine Release & BBQ King Competition was held in May of 2010 when the new event's 1st BBQ King was crowned.
-During September 2010, the Taste of the Similkameen Valley will be held on Sunday the 12th on the beautiful grounds of heritage site of The Old Grist Mill & Gardens.
+The Similkameen BBQ King event continues annually and is held on the beautiful grounds of heritage site of The Old Grist Mill & Gardens.

 The expansion and increased activities of the Similkameen Valley DVA/appellation suggest the region is in a growth spurt.
 Its close proximity to its better-known neighbors in the Okanagan Valley position it well for realizing its potential as a wine tourism destination.

-Be sure to visit and bookmark the Association's new website and check back from time to time as it expands to include more information about Similkameen Wine Country and what it offers wine enthusiasts and travelers.
+Be sure to visit and bookmark the Association's website and check back from time to time to stay up to date about Similkameen Wine Country and what it offers wine enthusiasts and travelers.

 About the Valley